metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 ;
 ```

-What you see with the module `write` is that modules can have further specification in brakets.
+What you see with the module `write` is that modules can have further specification in brackets.
 These can eiter be a string in `"..."` or attributes that define options as with `style=`.

 One last thing you should learn on an abstract level is to grasp the general idea of Metafacture Flux workflows is that they have many different moduls through which the data is flowing.